-Pumpkins are good for more than just jack-o-lanterns: you can simply decorate with them, you can eat them, you can shoot them, you can use their seeds to plant more pumpkins so you have free pumpkins next year…
+Pumpkins are good for more than just jack-o’-lanterns: You can decorate with them, you can eat them, you can shoot them, you can use the seeds to plant pumpkins so you have free pumpkins next year…

-Below you’ll find some uses for pumpkins that you might not have thought of, so you get the most out of your purchases.
-But most importantly, we show where to buy pumpkins and how much they cost (and how to get a good price).
+Below you’ll find some uses for pumpkins that you might not have thought of, and, most importantly, we list where to buy pumpkins and how much they cost (and how to get a good price).
 In general, expect to pay between $4 and $24 — with various factors weighing in.

 In This Article